MauraSlavin/HouseholdFinances/README.md

 8. See an account by transaction date (to verify statement balances & transactions)
 9. Manually enter transactions
 10. Manually update transactions
-11. See cleared balance, and total balance
+11. See cleared balance for each account.
-12. See a snapshot of all accounts
-13. See income / spending for all accounts by category
+12. See income / spending for all accounts by category
-14. Allow for "buckets" in some accounts, where money is earmarked for specific purposes
+13. Allow for "buckets" in some accounts, where money is earmarked for specific purposes
     1. Ability to see buckets for the account
     2. Ability to move money from one bucket to another
     3. Ability to add, rename, delete buckets
-15. Ability to assign values by month for each category
+14. Ability to assign values by month for each category in the budget
-16. See year-to-date budget vs. actual by month
+15. See year-to-date budget vs. actual by month

 # SQL database